Political Theory (journal): Editors

 From 2005 to 2012, the editor-in-chief was Mary G. Dietz (Northwestern University) followed by Jane Bennett (Johns Hopkins University).

 Lawrie Balfour (University of Virginia) served as editor-in-chief From 2017-21.

 In 2021, Joshua Foa Dienstag (University of California, Los Angeles), Elisabeth Ellis (University of Otago), and Davide Panagia (University of California, Los Angeles) were appointed as editors.
+In 2024, Banu Bargu (University of California, Santa Cruz), Kevin Olson (University of California, Irvine), and Massimiliano Tomba (University of California, Santa Cruz) were appointed as editors.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.3.